On average, the number of devices and connections used per person globally was 2 in 2018, and it has risen by 4 in 2023.

-- What is an Identity Graph?
+- What Is an Identity Graph?

-- How does Identity Graph work?
+- How Does an Identity Graph Work?

-- Types of User Profiles within the Identity Graph
+- Types of Identity Graph User Profiles

-- How does Identity Graph match user’s data?
+- How Does Identity Graph Match User’s Data?

-- Benefits of Identity Graph
+- Identity Graph Benefits

 - What’s Next?

-So, What is an Identity Graph?
+What Is an Identity Graph?

-Without an Identity graph, you won’t be able to differentiate a user who made a purchase on your website and a user who made a purchase on your mobile app.
+Without an Identity graph, you won’t be able to differentiate a user who made a purchase on your website from a user who made a purchase on your mobile app.